What Are CE Markings // Guide To CE Markings, Tests, And Certifications

 Identifying Applicable Directives and Standards

-Challenge: Manufacturers often struggle to determine which EU directives and standards apply to their products, especially if they fit into multiple categories or are innovative and have no clear precedents.
+Challenge: Manufacturers often struggle to determine which EU directives and standards apply to their products, particularly when they fall into multiple categories or are innovative and lack clear precedents.

 Solution: It is advisable to consult with EU compliance experts or legal advisors who specialize in product compliance.
-Utilizing the official EU websites that list directives and regulations, along with guidance documents, can also provide clarity.
+Utilizing the official EU websites, which list directives and regulations along with guidance documents, can also provide clarity.

 Compliance Documentation